 Best Practices to Foster Teamwork and Collaboration

-A work environment that supports teamwork and collaboration don’t happen overnight.
-It takes careful calculation, persistent action and engagement from all of us.
-Here are some best practices that can be used to create such an environment:
+A workplace conducive to teamwork and collaboration doesn’t get there overnight.
+It requires careful calculation, persistent action and engagement from each of us.
+Following are some best practices that can be employed to build such an environment:

 Creating a Culture of Collaboration

-Implement team-building strategies that will will inspire employees to communicate effectively, give and receive feedback to/from, and collaborate in work with colleagues.
-These team-strengthening activities can range from problem solving to offsites that are meant to improve teamwork and trust.
-Leaders need to role model a collaborative culture and acknowledge those who practice it.
+Design and implement team-building strategies that will inspire employees to communicate effectively, give and receive feedback to/from work with colleagues.
+Team-building activities can vary from problem-solving to offsites that aim to foster teamwork and trust.
+For a culture of collaboration to take root, leaders need to model it and reward those who practice it.

 Effective Communication

-Make it clear that communication channels have to be open company-wide.
-Frequent team meetings, brainstorms, and one-on-one conversations, all enhance dialogue.
-Do encourage open and frank discussion with all voices heard and respected.
+Emphasize that communication lines must remain open throughout the company.
+Regularized team meetings, brainstorms and one-on-one conversations — all drive dialogue.
+Do promote open and frank discussion with all voices heard and respected.

 Building Trust